Antalya, Turkey - Travel

 Taxis

-Taxis are conventional for short-distance rides and are all over Antalya.
-Taxis operate on a meter, and fares are reasonable.
-For added convenience, you can use taxi apps like BiTaksi or iTaksi, which allow customers to book a ride easily and pay through the app.
+Taxis are common for short-distance rides and are available throughout Antalya.
+They operate on a meter, and fares are reasonable.
+For added convenience, you can use taxi apps like BiTaksi or iTaks to book a ride easily and pay through the app.

 Car Rental